safespring/web/content/blogg/2022-03-terraform-module.md

 entries and only varying the name, we can generate the name from a prefix and the count index in the local module hence, we with one map entry we can create a set of as many instances we want with the same properties.
 If we need different properties we create another set with it's own parameters and `i_count`.
-THe naming of the `i_count` parameter is chosen so it will not collide with the internal reserved `count` parameter.
+The naming of the `i_count` parameter is chosen so it will not collide with the internal reserved `count` parameter.